Spatial-DISE: A Unified Benchmark for Evaluating Spatial Reasoning in Vision-Language Models: Introduction

-Our key contributions include: \begin{itemize} \item \textbf{A Novel and Unified Taxonomy:} We introduce a cognitively grounded framework that, unlike previous task-oriented benchmarks, provides a unified taxonomy to classify any spatial task, revealing specific weaknesses like dynamic reasoning that are otherwise obscured. \item \textbf{A Scalable and Verifiable Data Generation Pipeline:} We design and implement a novel, automated pipeline using Blender to programmatically generate complex 3D spatial reasoning tasks.
+We conducted a comprehensive evaluation across 32 state-of-the-art (SOTA) VLMs on Spatial-DISE.
+These encompassed a range of advanced VLMs, featuring both proprietary and open-source models: 22 foundation models, 7 reasoning models, and 3 models post-trained with spatial-related datasets.
+Our findings reveal a profound and universal weakness in current VLMs.
+Overall performance remains low, with most models scoring only slightly above random chance and far below the human baseline.
+Our in-depth error analysis further reveals that these failures stem not from simple visual perception, but from fundamental deficits in cognitive processes like rule-based reasoning and mental simulation.
+Our key contributions include: \begin{itemize} \item \textbf{A Cognitively Grounded Taxonomy:} We adopt a cognitively grounded framework that, unlike previous task-oriented benchmarks, provides a unified taxonomy to classify any spatial task, revealing specific weaknesses like dynamic reasoning that are otherwise obscured. \item \textbf{A Scalable and Verifiable Data Generation Pipeline:} We design and implement a novel, automated pipeline using Blender to programmatically generate complex 3D spatial reasoning tasks.
 This methodology is a key contribution, offering a reusable tool for the community to overcome the data scarcity that has limited previous dynamic reasoning research.
-The pipeline ensures verifiability through seeded randomization and reproducible distractor generation strategies. \item \textbf{A Unified \& Verifiable Cognitive Benchmark:} Leveraging our pipeline, we introduce the Spatial-DISE and the accompanying 12,000-VQA dataset, as a benchmark to systematically and extensively evaluate complex cognitive spatial reasoning tasks at a scale sufficient for robust evaluation and future model training. \item \textbf{Exploring the Boundaries of Cognitive Spatial Reasoning in VLMs:} By benchmarking 28 SOTA models, we define the current boundaries of VLM capabilities in cognitive spatial reasoning.
+The pipeline ensures verifiability through seeded randomization and reproducible distractor generation strategies. \item \textbf{A Unified \& Verifiable Cognitive Benchmark:} Leveraging our pipeline, we introduce the Spatial-DISE and the accompanying 12,000-VQA dataset, as a benchmark to systematically and extensively evaluate complex cognitive spatial reasoning tasks at a scale sufficient for robust evaluation and future model training. \item \textbf{Exploring the Boundaries of Cognitive Spatial Reasoning in VLMs:} By benchmarking 32 SOTA models, we define the current boundaries of VLM capabilities in cognitive spatial reasoning.
 Our analysis reveals a universal performance ceiling, especially for multi-step mental simulation, highlighting the significant gap between AI and human-level spatial intelligence. \end{itemize}